👋 You're exploring the MediSync Demo — experience full insights & features with Premium.

 Your Thyroid Stimulating Hormone (TSH) level is lower than the average in your region by 0.0% for a Female at age 35.

-• Maintain adequate iodine/selenium intake and recheck if symptoms arise.
+• Take adequate iodine/selenium intake and recheck if symptoms arise.

 Test Value Normal Range Status Difference from Average Interpretation Details Unique Insight Custom Recommendations